-Bear didn’t mean to break the girl’s kite, but she is upset and shouts ‘HORRIBLE BEAR!’.
+Though Bear didn’t mean to break the girl’s kite, she is upset and shouts ‘HORRIBLE BEAR!’.
 But Bear doesn’t think he is horrible.
 Until he decides to get his own back and has a really horrible idea.
-But before he can carry it out, the girl makes a mistake of her own.
+Before he can carry it out, the girl makes a mistake of her own.
 Maybe the Horrible Bear isn’t so horrible after all?

 On a deserted beach battered by rain, a group of boys plot a wicked deed.
 'We'll shoot the crucifix,' Deano declares, but it is Mick who will carry out the act of vengeance and bear the consequences, for it was Mick's brother Charlie who suffered a horrible accident , leading to his death, whilst in the care of the priests at their school.